teamniteo/handbook/5_People/career.md

 #### Base Salary

-Niteo Base Salary is calculated by first taking the [*Glassdoor salary for the role in San Francisco*](https://www.glassdoor.com/Salaries/san-francisco-software-engineer-salary-SRCH_IL.0,13_IM759_KO14,31.htm), converting it to EUR and finally discounting it by our *affordability ratio*.
+Niteo Base Salary is calculated by first taking the [*Salary.com salary base for the role in United States*](https://www.salary.com/research), converting it to EUR and finally discounting it by our *affordability ratio*.

-##### Why San Francisco?

-We take San Francisco because we assume it has the best data for the tech sector.

 ##### But what about EUR/USD fluctuations?

-To avoid day-to-day currency fluctuations we take [the 10-year exchange rate average](https://www.ofx.com/en-au/forex-news/historical-exchange-rates/yearly-average-rates/) to convert the Glassdoor amounts from USD to EUR, Niteo's primary currency.
-The exchange rate for 2019 is _1.23_.
+To avoid day-to-day currency fluctuations we take [the 10-year exchange rate average](https://www.ofx.com/en-au/forex-news/historical-exchange-rates/yearly-average-rates/) to convert the Salary.com amounts from USD to EUR, Niteo's primary currency.
+The exchange rate for 2020 is _1.20_.

 ##### Affordability Ratio

 We are not a VC funded Sillicon Valey startup who scales for the sake of scaling and often does not care how much things cost.
 We strive to be profitable so [every Nitean gets a cut](https://github.com/niteoweb/handbook/blob/master/5_People/profit-sharing.md).
-Hence, we discount Glassdor amounts by an *affordability ratio*, which we get by averaging Numbeo Location Ratios of Amsterdam, Barcelona, Berlin, and Lisbon.
-The affordability ratio for 2019 is _0.53_.
+Hence, we discount Salary.com amounts by an *affordability ratio*.
+The affordability ratio for 2020 is _0.49_.

 ##### How often do base salaries get calculated?

 Once a year, in January, during our [bi-annual IRL](https://blog.niteo.co/irls/).
 Same for the affordability ratio.

 #### Location Factor

 Location factor takes into account the living costs.
-We determine them by comparing Numbeo's [cost of living between San Francisco and the Nitean's city](https://www.numbeo.com/cost-of-living/compare_cities.jsp?country1=United+States&city1=San+Francisco%2C+CA&country2=Germany&city2=Berlin) and calculating the *Numbeo Location Ratio*.
+We determine them by comparing Numbeo's [cost of living between United States and the Nitean's country](https://www.numbeo.com/cost-of-living/compare_cities.jsp?country1=United+States&city1=San+Francisco%2C+CA&country2=Germany&city2=Berlin) and calculating the *Numbeo Location Ratio*.

 For the purposes of the Salary System, we take your official permanent residence (address stated in your passport), and do not change it for seasonal relocations or longer travel.

-If your city is not in Numbeo, or has less than 180 entries in the last 18 months, find the nearest city that qualifies.
+WIP @zupo
 We pay Niteans relatively more in inexpensive cities, increasing their local purchasing power.
 We do this by compressing the Location Factor of cities below affordability ratio upwards by 2/3 of the distance between location and affordability ratio.
 Inversely, cities above the affordability ratio are compressed downwards by 2/3 of the distance between location and affordability.

-In other words, if you live in an inexpensive city, your salary will be _decreased_ less and if you live in an expensive city, your salary will be _increased_ less by the location factor.
+In other words, if you live in an inexpensive country, your salary will be _decreased_ less and if you live in an expensive country, your salary will be _increased_ less by the location factor.

 This way we are motivated to hire in inexpensive regions, while at the same time providing a better salary for those Niteans.
-All things being the same, we will always hire a Nitean from a less expensive city.
+All things being the same, we will always hire a Nitean from a less expensive country.

 #### Years Factor